 This post about Falling Between Worlds has been long in the making.
 I have been doing a full write-up of my thought processes and the connections and influences and it is about 6,500 words.
 Way too long for a blog post!
 It is a simple storyline on the surface, but it very definitely takes place in a social context.
 It is set at the time of segregation, lynchings and discrimination in 1950s America.
 The quote spoken over the opening titles connects it to today through folklore to the rise of the alt-right.
 The position of Steve Bannon in Trump’s White House administration raises big questions about the direction of US, and global, politics.

-Reading that first makes Strawberry Singh’s Avatars against Trump seem quite a modest pushback.
+Reading that first makes Second Life blogger Strawberry Singh’s Avatars against Trump campaign seem quite a modest pushback.
 Nonetheless, I still saw some forcefully pro and anti comments on Facebook and on other blogs.
 My own view is that there is no neutral position.
-At the heart of The White House is someone who came to ascendency through games and online organisations.
-Political campaigns are driven through online media, it is no longer an innocent space apart.
+At the heart of The White House is someone who came to ascendancy through games and online organisations.
+Political campaigns are driven through online media, it cannot be seen as an innocent space of enlightened thought set apart from the rest of the world.
 You can either make your views known or maintain the status quo by keeping quiet and retreating into the 3Cs of Second Life: commerce, combat and consensual sex.

 Are you really telling me that Shakespeare and Aeschylus weren’t writing about kings?
 All good art is political!
 There is none that isn’t.
 And the ones that try hard not to be political are political by saying, ‘We love the status quo’.
 Toni Morrison

 I’m not going to be able to avoid spoilers in the rest of the blog post, so it’s best to watch Falling Between Worlds now if you haven’t already.

 The machinima and its connections with other films and music